montagejs/frb/README.md

 ### Enumerate

 An enumeration observer produces `[index, value]` pairs.
-You can bind to the index or the item in subsequent stages.
+You can bind to the index or the value in subsequent stages.
 The prefix dot distinguishes the zeroeth property from the literal zero.

 ```javascript